quantapix/qnarre/docs/advanced_tf/narrative.md

 - .

-- we need to implement similar changes in our `Expand` layer's
+- we need to implement similar changes in our `Expand` layer
-- `inflating` our hidden dimensions, for learning purposes, requires a fixed width, hence we immediately convert to a dense tensor
+- "inflating" our hidden dimensions, for learning purposes, requires a fixed width, hence we immediately convert to a dense tensor
-- since we are done with our "calculation", we can simply pad the input to the layer to our expected `len_max_input`
+- since we are done with our token calculations, we can simply pad the input to the layer to our expected `len_max_input`

 - .